 - G-Star is working together with Solidaridad and International Finance Corporation (IFC) in the ‘Cleaner Production Programme’ in Bangladesh.
 This programme is focused on doing assessments at factories on water, energy, dye and chemical usage.
 Based on the assessment factories receive support to produce with less water, energy and chemicals and to invest in new technologies.
 Several suppliers of G-Star participate in this programme.

 - An extension of the Cleaner Production programme is the WaterPaCT programme in Bangladesh.
 G-Star signed up for this programme in 2013.
 The goal of WaterPaCT is to reach a reduction of water and energy consumption, improved chemical management, reduction of wastewater generation, improved water quality, and improved Water, Sanitation and Hygiene (WASH) conditions.
-The programme has a proposed lead time of 4 years and several suppliers of G-Star will participate.
+Several suppliers of G-Star participate in the programme that has a proposed lead time of 4 years.

 - Our GSRD Foundation supports projects focused on education and entrepreneurship in all our production countries, including Bangladesh.
 This way, we aim to offer the local community chances for a better future.
 Currently, the GSRD Foundation supports six education and vocational training projects in Bangladesh.
 A detailed description of the projects can be found on gsrdfoundation.com.